 Offerpad reviews

 Offerpad’s positive reviews speak highly of the team’s professionalism and flexible closing timelines.
-Users appreciated the speed of the process and the smooth sale.
+Users appreciate the speed of the process and the smooth sale.

 “Venturing into the process of selling my home with Offerpad was an exceptional experience, right from the beginning to the end!!!
 The initial professional I interacted with astounded me by thoroughly examining my property and subsequently extending an offer ...
 Surprisingly, the offer was well beyond my initial estimations and therefore, I immediately accepted it.” — Dean H., Trustpilot